Washington County Court Records

 Searching Criminal Records Online

-Criminal case dockets for Washington County can be searched through the UJS Web Portal’s Court of Common Pleas Criminal Case Search.
-Users can look up cases using a defendant’s name, date of birth, or case number.
-The portal displays:
+Criminal case dockets for Washington County are searchable through the UJS Web Portal's Court of Common Pleas Criminal Case Search.
+Enter a defendant's name, date of birth, or case number to find cases.
+Search results display:

-For cases originating at the magisterial district court level — including preliminary hearings and summary offenses — the Magisterial District Court docket search provides relevant records.
+For cases that started at the magisterial district court level — including preliminary hearings and summary offenses — the Magisterial District Court docket search is the right tool.

 Criminal History Background Checks

-Formal criminal background checks are handled through the Pennsylvania State Police Access to Criminal History (PATCH) system rather than through the county clerk’s office.
-PATCH results include statewide criminal history information and are commonly used for employment, licensing, and volunteer purposes.
+If you need a formal criminal background check, go through the Pennsylvania State Police Access to Criminal History (PATCH) system rather than the county clerk's office.
+PATCH pulls statewide criminal history information and is the standard tool for employment, licensing, and volunteer background screening.

 Arrest Records and Sheriff's Office

-The Washington County Sheriff’s Office handles warrant service, courthouse security, and prisoner transport.
-Arrest records and active warrant information may be available through this office.
+The Washington County Sheriff's Office handles warrant service, courthouse security, and prisoner transport.
+Arrest records and active warrant information may be available through that office.

 Expungement

-Individuals seeking to expunge criminal records in Washington County must file a petition with the Court of Common Pleas under 18 Pa.C.S. § 9122.
-Eligibility for expungement depends on the type of offense, disposition, and the amount of time that has passed.
-Cases resulting in acquittal or dismissal are generally eligible, as are certain summary offenses after a five-year arrest-free period.
-The Pennsylvania Legal Aid Network offers resources for individuals navigating the expungement process.
+To expunge a criminal record in Washington County, you must file a petition with the Court of Common Pleas under 18 Pa.C.S. § 9122.
+Eligibility depends on the offense type, the outcome of the case, and how much time has passed since the arrest.
+Cases ending in acquittal or dismissal are generally eligible, as are certain summary offenses after a five-year arrest-free period.
+The Pennsylvania Legal Aid Network offers resources for people working through the expungement process.

 Washington County Civil Court Records

-Civil cases in Washington County are managed by the Prothonotary’s Office, which serves as the clerk of the civil division of the Court of Common Pleas.
-This office handles the filing, docketing, and storage of all civil court records.
+Civil cases in Washington County are handled by the Prothonotary's Office, which files, dockets, and stores all civil court records for the Court of Common Pleas.

 Washington County Prothonotary